zhelenskiy/Kotcell/README.md

 ## Implementation

 ### Indexing
-* Indexing is expected to be done with some `BigInteger`s as there should be no problems with usage of cells with big indexes.
+* Indexing is expected to be done with some `BigInteger`s as there should be no problems with the usage of cells with big indexes.
 * This `BigInteger` oughts to support negative numbers as they can be used as a term for some other address.
 * Operators should also support indexing by `Int`, `Long` instances because they are easier to write.
 * `java.math.BigInteger` type shouldn't be used as the `BigInteger` itself because used implementation may change:
   * It has slow multiplication
   * It is JVM only
-  So some its wrapper should be used instead now.
+  So its wrapper should be used instead now.

 ### Infinity
 * There are `Infinity` objects: `PositiveInfinity`, `NegativeInfinity`.
 * They are used as arguments to create infinite ranges and progressions.
-* `Infinity` should be used just a pseudonyme for iether `PositiveInfinity` or `NegativeInfinity` object depending on the context.
+* `Infinity` should be used just as a pseudonym for either `PositiveInfinity` or `NegativeInfinity` object depending on the context.
 * Each of the objects has its readable string representation (`∞`, `+∞`, `-∞`).
 * Each of them has unary minus and unary plus operators.
-For `Infinity` object it just specifies its type (`PositiveInfinity` or `NegativeInfinity`) as they behave for unsigned infinity in both mathematics and string representation.
+For the `Infinity` object it just specifies its type (`PositiveInfinity` or `NegativeInfinity`) as they behave for unsigned infinity in both mathematics and string representation.
-* The should be typealias `typealias Inf = Infinity`
+* There should be `typealias Inf = Infinity` alias.

 ### Ranges
 * As all numeric types, these `BigInteger`s have corresponding `Progression` and `Range` class.
 * However, I expect these classes to be a bit wider than there `stdlib` analogues, they should:
   1. Support infinity ranges/progressions
   2. Consequently, be `Sequence` but not `Iterable` by default (be lazy).
   3. Have effective `size`, `contains`, `intersect`, `union` and other operations that have generalized implementation for `Iterable`s and `Sequence`s.
-They should have same semantics when possible.
+They should have the same semantics when possible.
 * `Range` instances, but not `Progression` ones need to be returned from the functions, so `Progression` constructor should be internal or even private, static abstract method `fromClosedRange` and `progression`/`range` functions should be used instead of it from externals of the `Progression` implementation.

 ### Regions
 * Regions are expected to be only rectangles to make it easy to find intersections and cell owners.
 Also, other regions are rarely used in real life.
-* However, there should be `Regions` class that
+* However, there should be a `RegionSet` class that
   * Contains regions in some specific order.
   * Supports adding new ones
   * Removing ones
-  * Comparing with other `Regions` instances
+  * Comparing with other `RegionSet` instances
-  * Iterating over regions insie it.
+  * Iterating over regions inside it.
   * If some region is already contained by some of the regions, it shouldn't be inside.
 Example: There are two rectangles (vertical and horizontal lines inside)
     ```
     ▤▤